gauravshres/NineAPI/README.md

 To run a single test execute the following

 ```
-npm t -- -t 'filterContent.js'
+npm t filter.test.js
 ```

-Above will run tests for filterContent, you can be very specific too like below:
+Above will run tests for filter.js, you can be very specific too like below:

 ```
-npm t -- -t 'should throw err if param is empty'
+npm t -- -t 'should return empty array if parameter is empty'
 ```

-### Test coverage on the cll
+### Test coverage on the cli

 To see test coverage on the cli execute the following: